-On June 15, 2022, the U.S. Department of Energy (DOE) launched Round 6 of the American-Made Solar Prize, a $4 million competition designed to spur innovations in U.S. solar hardware and software technologies and address challenges to rapid, equitable solar energy deployment.
-In Round 6, the previously separate hardware and software tracks will be merged into one track for all competitors.
+The American-Made Solar Prize is a multi-million dollar competition designed to spur innovations in U.S. solar hardware and software technologies and address challenges to rapid, equitable solar energy deployment.
 This challenge requires competitors to make progress quickly, form private-sector partnerships, and engage customers to bring their ideas to life.

 The competition contains an optional Justice, Equity, Diversity, and Inclusion (JEDI) Contest that runs parallel with every phase of the competition.
 Competitors have three opportunities to vie for additional cash prizes if their solution addresses solar market barriers faced by underserved communities and work to substantially advance their approach towards JEDI goals.